whipowill/quake-mod-scarlet/README.md

 # Scarlet

 A Quake mod for adding bots, blood, guts, and gore to the game.
-Sate your bloodlust w/ heart-pumping multiplayer games on demand.
+Designed for the multiplayer enthusiast, sate your bloodlust w/ heart-pumping multiplayer games on demand.
 Checkout my [channel](https://rumble.com/user/whipowill24) showcasing videos from the development of this mod.

 [![](https://i.imgur.com/4o2EPCa.png)](https://rumble.com/user/whipowill24)